SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-targets/create.md

 3. Copy the target data in the spreadsheet (amounts only).
 You can select any area.

-4. Select the top left cell in the relevant area in SuperOffice and paste the data.
+4. Select the upper-left cell in the relevant area in SuperOffice and paste the data.
 If some of the rows are locked, you will be unable to paste the data.

 ## Revision history